SemMTM/fetalino-dental-practice/README.md

 ## Deployment

 - The site was deployed to Github pages.
+The steps to deploy the are as follows:
+- In the GitHub on the repository, navigate to 'settings'.
+- From the source section drop-down menu, select the Master Branch.
+- Once the master brnach has been selected, the page provided the link to the completed website.